n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.apitemplateio.md

 ## Example Usage

-This workflow allows you to create an invoice with the information received via a Typeform submission.
+This workflow allows you to create an invoice with the information received using a Typeform submission.
 You can also find the [workflow](https://n8n.io/workflows/989) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Typeform Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.typeformtrigger/)
 - [APITemplate.io]()